epongpipat/ppi/README.md

 ## Data Wrangling

-From 3-column format events file (i.e., onset, duration, trial\_type)
-and physiological time series from region of interest to PPI design matrix under 4 seconds\!
+Go from a 3-column format events file (i.e., columns of onset, duration, trial\_type) and a physiological time series from a region of interest to a PPI design matrix in seconds\!

 ``` r
 library(ppi)